Quentin Tarantino: Filmography

 Tarantino has stated that he plans to make a total of just ten films before retiring as a director, as a means of ensuring an overall high quality within his filmography.
 He believes "most directors have horrible last movies," that ending on a "decent movie is rare," and that ending on a "good movie is kind of phenomenal."
-Tarantino considers Kill Bill 1 and 2 to be a single movie.
+Tarantino considers Kill Bill: Volume 1 and Kill Bill: Volume 2 to be a single movie.
+While he wrote and produced 2026 film, The Adventures of Cliff Booth, a sequel to Once Upon a Time in Hollywood set in 1977, he chose not to direct it, instead he handed the project to David Fincher, whom he calls "one of the two best directors".